sinclairzx81/nx-transform/readme.md

 ### nx-transform

 A binding between angularjs + threejs.
-Enabling a declarative 3D transformations in the browser.
+Enabling declarative 3D layouts in the browser.

 ```html